This drug works by activating beta2 adrenergic receptors in the body.

 For this reason, if you have an asthma attack, it is generally preferable to take salbutamol to relieve symptoms, even if you experience some short-term side effects.

-In either case, you should talk to your doctor about an action plan so that you know what to do if your symptoms get worse.
+In either case, you should talk to your doctor about an action plan to know what to do if your symptoms worsen.

-Salbutamol can interact with other medications you may be taking, and it is important that you are aware of these interactions so that you can verify that the combination is okay.
+Salbutamol can interact with other medications you may be taking, and you must be aware of these interactions to verify that the combination is okay.

 Pregnancy and breastfeeding